Universal Approximation of Linear Time-Invariant (LTI) Systems through RNNs: Power of Randomness in Reservoir Computing: Numerical Evaluations

 In order to validate our finding from Sec.~\ref{sec:interconnected_reservoir} that interconnections between neurons in the reservoir is equivalent to a non-interconnected reservoir with modified input and output weights matrices, we replicate the evaluations of Sec.~\ref{sec:limited_training_data_evaluation}, but with a non-diagonal $\mathbf{W}_{\mathrm{res}}$, i.e., with random and sparse interconnections between the reservoir neurons.
 The sparsity of connections is controlled via the hyperparameter `sparsity' (denoted as $\kappa$) which represents the probability of each element of $\mathbf{W}_{\mathrm{res}}$ being $0$.
-Furthermore, the spectral radius of $\mathbf{W}_{\mathrm{res}}$ is set to $0.95$, i.e., $\max | \rho(\mathbf{W}_{\mathrm{res}})| = 0.95$ for the cases of random and sparsely interconnected reservoirs.
+Furthermore, the spectral radius of $\mathbf{W}_{\mathrm{res}}$ is set to $0.95$, i.e., $\rho(\mathbf{W}_{\mathrm{res}}) = \max | \lambda(\mathbf{W}_{\mathrm{res}})| = 0.95$ for the cases of random and sparsely interconnected reservoirs, with corresponding weights drawn i.i.d. from $\mathcal{U}(-0.95, 0.95)$.

-From both Fig.~\ref{fig:interconnected_reservoir_train_loss_vs_M} and Fig.~\ref{fig:interconnected_reservoir_test_loss_vs_M}, we can observe that the training and test losses for the ESN using the optimally sampled reservoir weights outperform the ESN model initialized using state-of-the-art practice by a similar margin as with the non-interconnected reservoir.
-At higher reservoir sizes, e.g., $M = 100$, we can see a gain of up to $6$ orders of magnitude in the test loss with optimally sampled $\{\beta_m \}$.
-Additionally, for a fixed spectral radius, a change in the sparsity of the reservoir from $\kappa=0.2$ to $\kappa=0.5$ does not result in an observable change in the trends of the training and the test losses.
-These evaluations confirm our hypothesis from Sec.~\ref{sec:interconnected_reservoir} that random interconnections between neurons do not accrue additional performance gain and the test loss with random interconnections is still lower bounded by the test loss achieved with optimally sampled reservoir weights.
+From both Fig.~\ref{fig:interconnected_reservoir_train_loss_vs_M} and Fig.~\ref{fig:interconnected_reservoir_test_loss_vs_M}, we can observe that the ESN with a non-interconnected reservoir with weights configured using the optimum PDF $p_{\Beta}^{*}(\cdot)$ greatly outperforms the ESN model with a sparsely interconnected reservoir with weights randomly generated from $\mathcal{U}(-0.95, 0.95)$, i.e., the state-of-the-art practice.
+At higher reservoir sizes, e.g., $M = 100$, we can see a gain of up to $6$ orders of magnitude in the test loss.
+Additionally, for a fixed spectral radius, a change in the sparsity of the reservoir from $\kappa=0.2$ to $\kappa=0.5$ does not result in any observable change in the trends of the training and the test losses.
+This confirm our hypothesis from Sec.~\ref{sec:interconnected_reservoir} that for linear activation, random interconnections between neurons do not provide additional performance gain.